cosmos/sdk-tutorials/academy/4-my-own-chain/external-gui.md

 * You have the checkers blockchain codebase up to the CosmJs messages.
 If not, follow the [previous steps](./cosmjs-messages.md) or check out the [relevant version](https://github.com/cosmos/academy-checkers-ui/tree/signing-stargate).

 The purpose of this section is to obtain a working and fairly recent Checkers GUI.
-If you already have one, you can skip to the [next section](./cosmjs-gui.md) on how to integrate it with CosmJs.
+If you already have one, you can skip to the [next section](./cosmjs-gui.md) on how to integrate it with CosmJS.

-This section does not introduce anything related to CosmJs.
+This section does not introduce anything related to CosmJS.

 </HighlightBox>